Nathaniel81/AirBnb_clone/README.md

 # AirBnb Clone

 Welcome to the Airbnb Clone project!
 This repository houses a web application inspired by Airbnb, built with a modern tech stack to demonstrate a high level of proficiency in full-stack development.
-This project combines the power of React (with TypeScript), TailwindCSS (integrated with ShadCN UI), Django (with Django REST Framework), and PostgreSQL.
+This project combines the power of React (with TypeScript), Tailwind CSS (with Shadcn UI), Django (with Django REST Framework), and PostgreSQL.

 ## Introduction